Must Try Fine Dining Restaurants on the Big Island

 Nestled in the tiny mountain town of Waimea, Merriman’s is one of Hawaii’s most food-first restaurants.
 Chef Peter Merriman is largely responsible for encouraging the modern local and organic food movement among Hawaiian farmers, and that dedication to island-fresh ingredients shows in every dish.
 Try the macadamia nut-crusted Kona kampachi for an authentic taste of everything the Big Island dining scene has to offer.

-Construction Notice – Resort Closed Thru Nov 2019 Like many of the memorable dining environments on the Big Island, The Canoe House overlooks the crystal blue waters of Nanuku Inlet, providing guests with a breezy, gentle ocean atmosphere.
-With more than 85% of the ingredients sourced right on the island, menus are seasonal, personally curated by expert chefs, and carefully paired wines with each course, the Canoe House’s Captain’s Table experience should be atop of your culinary expeditions during your stay.
+Like many of the more memorable dining environments on the Big Island, The Canoe House overlooks the crystal blue waters of the Pacific, providing guests with a breezy, gentle ocean atmosphere.
+With the majority of their ingredients sourced right on the island, menus are seasonal, personally curated by expert chefs, and carefully paired wines with each course, the Canoe House’s Captain’s Table experience should be atop of your culinary expeditions during your stay.

 A mainstay of downtown Kailua-Kona, Huggo’s has earned its reputation as a must-stop dining destination for visitors of the Big Island.
 With a seaside location, gentle ocean breeze, fresh-caught seafood and a cocktail selection to die for, a trip to the Big Island is incomplete without checking out Huggo’s.

-A Hilo favorite, Pineapples’ menu skews toward more traditional pub and burger joint fare, but the preparation, atmosphere, and quality of the ingredients combine for an unforgettable dining experience.
-Compared to the rest of the establishments on this list, it’s also more affordable than most, making it a great option for families and large parties adventuring on the Hilo side.
+A Hilo favorite, Pineapples’ is a bit more casual, and the menu skews toward more traditional pub and burger joint fare, but the preparation, atmosphere, and quality of the ingredients combine for an unforgettable dining experience.
+Compared to the rest of the establishments on this list, it’s also more affordable than most, making it a great option for families adventuring on the Hilo side.